dariopalminio/oaky-ui-kit/README.md

 ## Lib manual and local installation with Link

+If you want to use the code from the project locally, you can use npm link.

 Install lib in a folder parallel to your project folder.

 ```bash
 .
 └── daro-ui-kit # lib project containing dist folder or only dist folder